crux/pathfix.js/README.md

 # pathfix.js -- Managing shell's PATH variable

-Not such a big, but that is something I needed back in the day when managing various different software packages and switching from one setup to the other tended to allways adding another directory to the shell PATH variable.
+Not a big thing, but something I needed back in the day when managing various different software packages(*) and switching from one setup to the other tended to allways adding another directory to the shell PATH variable.
 So one day, I sat down and wrote a little ruby script to remove duplicates from the shell PATH var, append or prepend new directories easily, or, remove dir entries based on regualar expression matching.

 ```sh
 # echo dublicate cleaned PATH variable